iguana-project/iguana/README.md

 Prints a short description for each Makefile target.

 * **setup-virtualenv** `[dev|stage]`<br />
 This target prepares the virtual python environment in which this project is executed.
-The packages for the virtual environment are defined in the file `requirements/production.req`.<br />
+The packages for the virtual environment are defined in the file [requirements/production.req](requirements/production.req).<br />
-If you want to setup the virtualenv for development (`development.req`) or staging (`staging.req`), add `dev` or `stage` option.
+If you want to setup the virtualenv for development ([development.req](requirements/development.req)) or staging ([staging.req](requirements/staging.req)), add `dev` or `stage` option.

 * **initialize-settings** `[dev]`<br />
 This target sets up the settings for Iguana.
 By default the production or staging settings are loaded.<br />
 If you want to initialize the development settings and generate a sample `SECRET_KEY` for Django, add the `dev` option.<br />
-For more information about configuring Iguana see section *Configuration*.
+For more information about configuring Iguana see section [Configuration](README.md#Configuration).

 * **css**<br />
 See section *Styling*.

 * **link-git-hooks**<br />
 This target installs the required git hooks for contributing to the development process.
-The hooks can be found in the `tools/git-hooks` directory.
+The hooks can be found in the [tools/git-hooks](tools/git-hooks) directory.

 * **setup-webdriver** `[<webdriver>]`<br />
 This target configures the webdriver for the functional tests.
 You can replace `<webdriver>` with `chrome`, `firefox` or `safari`.
 If you use this target for the first time and no driver is specified, it uses `chrome` as default.
 Then if there's no driver supplied, it tries to use the current one.